jeremiah-olisa/market-database/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](docs/contributing.md) for details.
+Please see our development workflow below for details.

 ### **Development Setup**
 ```bash